Raruto/raruto.github.io/README.md

 # My two cents..

+My little list of projects I'm involved in..

 ## Projects

 - [IlMagnifico](https://github.com/Raruto/IlMagnifico): Porting Java of the board game "Lorenzo il Magnifico" (developed during the "Software Engineering" course held at the Politecnico di Milano - a.a.
 2016-2017)